vitaly-t/excellent/README.md

 ---

-You get the basic element-to-controller binding:
+You get the basic element-to-controller bindings:

 ```html
 <div e-bind="message, awesome"></div>
 ```

-To give your code component-like isolation:
+That gives your code isolation and reusability:

 ```js
 app.addController('message', function() {